- Game Designer: Patti Harju

-The wolf has locked her out of grandma’s cottage.
-He changed the combination to the door lock so she won’t be able to get inside and warn Grandma that he is on his way to gobble her up!
+The wolf has locked her out of Grandma’s cottage.
+He locked the Key to the door in the Breakout EDU box so she won’t be able to get inside and warn Grandma that he is on his way to gobble her up!
 (Grandma is taking her nap right now so she won’t hear knocking or the phone either.)
 Now Little Red is pretty smart and she figured out how to trick the wolf into taking the long route to Grandma’s cottage.
-It will take the wolf 45 minutes to get there, so Little Red needs you to work quickly and help her figure out the combination to the lock.
-The clues and the boxes around the room will help you figure out the combination so you can unlock the cottage and warn grandma!
+It will take the wolf 45 minutes to get there, so Little Red needs you to work quickly and help her figure out the combinations to open the box, get the key and warn Grandma!

 3-DIGIT LOCK = 1-4-6

 ABC MULTILOCK = S-N-A-R-L